mathvis/mvscript/README.md

 ## Using mvscc

 To run the MVScript compiler, run `mvscc <source> [config]`, where `config` is a .toml file.
 Check the included file in the repository for the available options.
 A comprehensive guide of every option will be available on the website when version 1.0.0 comes out.
+The default file is found in `$HOME/.mvscc/config.toml`

 ## Contributing